khsrali/LTB-Symm/docs/source/example2symmetry.rst

 ------------------------------------------------------

-This example shows how to investigate the parity of wave vectors under the action of different symmetry operations at any given point in the Brillouin zone.
+This example shows how to investigate the parity of wave vectors under various symmetry operations at any given point in the Brillouin zone.
 This tool is usefull to understand topological properties of band structure.

+..
 (AS: maybe add some references?
 Link to wiki, maybe to the book of Michele?)
+Ali: will do

 As an example, here, we consider two unitcells of twisted bilayer graphene at magic angle 1.08 degrees.

 .. note::